Significantly Enhancing Adult Intelligence With Gene Editing May Be Possible

 And the more edits you can make, the better you can take advantage of that additional data.
 You can see this demonstrated pretty clearly in the graph below, where each line represents a differently sized training set.

 Our current predictors are trained using about 135,000 samples, which would place it just above the lowest line on the graph.
 There are existing databases right now such as the million veterans project with sample sizes of (you guessed it) one million.
-A predictor trained with that data would fall between the red and purple lines in the graph above.
+The expected gain from editing using a predictor trained on such a data set is shown by the orange line in the graph above.

 So larger datasets could increase the effect of editing by as much as 13x!
 If we hold the number of edits performed constant at 2500, here’s how the expected gain would vary as a function of training set size: